If you’ve been working on your physique for a while or ever been caught up in the endless chase for awesome abs, you might be wondering…

 According to various studies, including autopsies done on cadavers, scientists have been able to determine roughly how common different ab formations are.

-About 20% of people are capable of having an 8 pack based on genetic muscle distribution alone.
+8 packs are somewhat uncommon, but not rare.
+Around 20% of people are capable of having a 8 pack abs based on genetic muscle distribution alone.

 (That’s a very rough number.)